kingofkingzcd/qb-dumpster/README.md

 qb-core
 qb-target

-Paste this in qb-target Config.lua
+Paste this in qb-target init.lua

 ```
 Config.TargetModels = {